 7. Escape To Westfir For Some Quiet Reflection

 Deep in the heart of the Willamette National Forest sits the quiet town of Westfir.
 It is the townsite for Oregon’s longest covered bridge (Office Bridge) and also acts as a basecamp for many of the forest’s biking trails.

 This tiny city of around 250 residents sits along a portion of the North Fork River and was originally a mill town!
-If you’re looking for a true forest escape, this is one of the most relaxing day trips from Eugene, Oregon you can have!
+If you’re looking for a true forest escape, this is one of the most relaxing day trips from Eugene Oregon you can have!

 If you want to stay longer than a day, we definitely recommend staying at the Westfir Lodge.
-Built in 1925, this historic building used to be the office for the Wesfir Lumber Company but has now been converted into a beautifully historic bed and breakfast.
+Built in 1925, this historic building used to be the office for the Wesfir Lumber Company but has now been converted into a beautiful historic bed and breakfast.

 The Westfir Lodge is literally within walking distance of many scenic trails, and Office Bridge is even closer.

-They offer Forest Bathing tours that get you in touch with nature, they provide a yoga studio for guest use, and even have a Mountain Market for a quick bite to eat after an afternoon on the trails.
+They offer Forest Bathing tours that get you in touch with nature, they provide a yoga studio for guest use and even have a Mountain Market for a quick bite to eat after an afternoon on the trails.
 Come see it for yourself!

 8. Discover Endless Adventure in Oakridge, Oregon (Easiest Day Trips From Eugene, Oregon!)

 Predominantly known for its hundreds of miles of mountain biking trails, Oakridge, Oregon is a rider’s paradise!

 Located a convenient 45-miles from downtown Eugene, Oakridge is one of the easiest day trips from Eugene Oregon to get away in the mountains.
 It’s perfect for everyone from a hardcore biker to easygoing families!